papishampooo/face/README.md

 OR

-Just delete the folder `sd-webui-reactor` inside the `extensions` directory and then run Terminal or Console (cmd) and type `git clone https://github.com/Gourieff/sd-webui-reactor`
+Just delete the folder `sd-webui-reactor` inside the `extensions` directory and then run Terminal or Console (cmd) and type `git clone https://codeberg.org/Gourieff/sd-webui-reactor`

-### **X. StabilityMatrix Issues**

-If you encounter any issues with installing this extension in the StabilityMatrix package manager - read here how to solve: https://github.com/Gourieff/sd-webui-reactor/issues/129#issuecomment-1768210875

 ## Updating